Bayesian Multivariate Sparse Functional Principal Components Analysis: Methods

 Model~\eqref{EQ:FPCA} can be extended to multivariate sparse functional data \citep{happ_multivariate_2018, li_fast_2020}.
-Denote the observed data as $Y_{i}^{(p)}(t_{ij}^{(p)})$, where the new index $p=1,\ldots,P$ indicates functional variable.
+Denote the observed data as $Y_{i}^{(p)}(t_{ij}^{(p)})$, where the new index $p=1,\ldots,P$ indicates functional covariate.
 For notation simplicity, we consider all functional observations to be in time, but the proposed methods work for any combination of functional domains.
 Different functional variables are not necessarily observed at the same time points within and between subjects.
 Denote by $\mathbf{T}$ the ordered union of all observed points, and let $\mathbf{T}_i^{(p)} \subseteq \mathbf{T}$ be the set of points where $Y_i^{(p)}(t)$ is observed (with $J_i^{(p)} = |\mathbf{T}_i^{(p)}|$).
-We use $\mathbf{Y}_i(t) = \{Y_i^{(1)}(t), \ldots, Y_i^{(P)}(t)\}$ to denote the $P$-dimensional vector of functions for subject $i$ at time $t$. \cite{happ_multivariate_2018} showed that the KKL decomposition \citep{karhunen_uber_1947,kosambi_statistics_1943, loeve_probability_1978} of $\mathbf{Y}_i(t)$ can be written as:
+We use $\mathbf{Y}_i(t) = \{Y_i^{(1)}(t), \ldots, Y_i^{(P)}(t)\}$ to denote the $P$-dimensional vector of functions for subject $i$ at time $t$. \cite{happ_multivariate_2018} showed that $\mathbf{Y}_i(t)$ can be decomposed according to the Kosambi-Karhunen-Loève Theorem \citep{kosambi_statistics_1943, karhunen_uber_1947, loeve_probability_1978}: